astronomer/astro-sdk/README.md

 # Other SQL functions

-While simple SQL statements such as `SELECT` statements are very similar between different flavors of SQL, certain functions can very widely between different SQL systems.
+While simple SQL statements such as `SELECT` statements are very similar between different flavors of SQL, certain functions can vary widely between different SQL systems.
 This wide variation can lead to issues if a user decides to switch from postgres to snowflake.
 To simplify this process, we created some high level APIs that handle certain common SQL use-cases to ensure universal interoperability of your DAGs across SQL flavors.

 ## Appending data